There are two things you want in your facility.

 - Place covers and guards back in their places.

 - Make sure to remove and note any temporary earthing equipment or electrical bonding.

-- You need to warn employees that you finished unit tests and plan to turn on the power.
+- You must warn employees that you have finished unit tests and plan to turn the power on.

 What If You Don’t Finish the Work?

 A single day might not be enough for the entire assembly of tests.